 |Monopropylene glycol (USP)||MPG - USP is the US Pharmacopoeia compliant grade of monopropylene glycol (MPG).
 It is a clear, colourless and practically odourless, hygroscopic liquid, completely soluble in water.
 MPG - USP is miscible in all proportions with low molecular weight aliphatic alcohols and ketones.
 It is slightly to moderately soluble in aromatics hydrocarbon solvents and only slightly miscible with aliphatics hydrocarbon solvents.||Datasheet|

-Currently, Shell Chemicals is among the top four global players in the PO and derivatives sector.
-This substantial capacity growth has been fuelled by continual developments in our proprietary SMPO technology, and manifested in world-scale, integrated assets that are strategically placed to meet customer needs.
-It is this same commitment to our customers that drove the establishment of our polyurethanes research and technology centre in Bangalore, India, providing our key clients with practical advice and research findings on the issues that matter to their industries.
+This same commitment drove the establishment of our polyurethanes research and technology centre in Bangalore, India, providing our customers with practical advice and support on the issues that matter to their industries.

 |1957||First propylene oxide plant acquired in Carrington, UK|